DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 - Monther will take over management duties of the new brothel.
 - Niccolo has a client.
 	- Inscribe a safe word to alert Monther.
+	- Safe Word: marzipan
+- There is an provocative, erotic performance.
+-

 *Short Rest*

 *Put weapons away in the weapons room.*

 > **Niccolo's Room at Monther's (Room 11)**
-> Stale lavender scented incense smoke.
+> Incense smoke fills the room, lavender scent fills the air.
+A filled tub with a handful of multicolored flower petals.
 Purple sheer doublet hanging from a privacy screen.
-Green and red chaise longue with a simple easel and chair in front of it.
-An empty birdcage (to symbolize his imprisonment).
+A simple easel and folding chair are propped in the corner.

 **Requests for Bo**
 - Acid (disguised as soap)